GabrieleCapocelli/canari-technical-test/README.txt

 4. PHP Error
-Given the following php error, please provide a solution:
+Given the following php errors, please provide a solution:

-"Object of class Restaurant could not be converted to string"
+"Object of class Restaurant could not be converted to string" "Object of class Review could not be converted to string"